sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 Events definition, usage & immutability.
 1. Events are defined with schema with revisions.
 2. Events are classified with source of event (as BGP, swss, ...) and type of event as tag within that source.
+3. The schema may specify a globally unique event-id.
-3. An event is defined with zero or more event specific parameters.
+4. An event is defined with zero or more event specific parameters.
 A subset of the parameters are identified as key.
-4. An event is identified by source, tag and key parameters of that event.
+5. An event is identified by source, tag and key parameters of that event.
 This can help identify events repetition.
-5. Events schema updates are identified with revisions.
+6. Events schema updates are identified with revisions.
-6. YANG schema files for all events are available in a single location for NB clients in the installed image.
+7. YANG schema files for all events are available in a single location for NB clients in the installed image.
-7. YANG schema files can be set as contract between external events' consumer & SONiC.
+8. YANG schema files can be set as contract between external events' consumer & SONiC.

 ## Event APIs
 The libswsscommon will have the APIs for publishing & receiving.